 Number of people employed by the Tribes: 1,069

-The Confederated Tribes of Siletz Indians owns and operates the Chinook Winds Casino Resort in Lincoln City.
-The Siletz Tribal Business Corporation manages several tribal businesses, including Hee Hee Illahee RV Resort; Logan Road RV Park; Imprints Print Shop; The tribe also owns and leases office space in Eugene, Salem and Portland.
+Confederated Tribes of Siletz Indians (CTSI) owns and operates the Chinook Winds Casino Resort in Lincoln City.
+The Siletz Tribal Business Corporation manages several tribal businesses, including Hee Hee Illahee RV Resort, Logan Road RV Park and Imprints Print Shop.
+The tribe also owns and leases office space in Eugene, Salem and Portland.

 Points of interest

-Chinook Winds Casino and Resort including an ocean-front hotel, restaurants, childcare and arcade, and 18-hole golf course in Lincoln City; Nesika Illahee Pow Wow each August; and the Tribes’ Restoration Pow Wow each November.
+Chinook Winds Casino and Resort, including ocean-front hotel, restaurants, arcade and childcare, 18-hole golf course in Lincoln City, Nesika Illahee Powwow each August, and the Tribes’ Restoration Powwow each November

 History and culture